Use this guide if you…

 Customization

-• The instruction field, which guides high level behavior of the GPT like output format and ways it should string together multiple calls to our API
+If you’d like to refine the prompting of the ScholarAI integration, the two main places to do that are- The instruction field, which guides high level behavior of the GPT like output format and ways it should string together multiple calls to our API

-• The imported schema, which tells the GPT what each part of our API represents.
+- The imported schema, which tells the GPT what each part of our API represents.

-The instruction field can be manually written to from the interface, or you can use the Create tab to speak to ChatGPT and ask it to help you design the experience you’d like.
+tab to speak to ChatGPT and ask it to help you design the experience you’d like.
 In either case, the changes only take effect once you’ve saved.

 Staying up-to-date

 We may frequently update the schema and features we have present.
-If you see a feature update from us,
+If you see a feature update from us,- Click the name of your custom GPT in the top left corner

-3. Under the Configure tab, click the action named api.scholarai.io
+tab, click the action namedapi.scholarai.io

-4. Reimport the schema previously referenced
+- Reimport the schema previously referenced